tibo/XcodeServer/README.md

 ## Build a specific branch <a id="git-branch"></a>

 This is obviously helpfull if you use git branch for different stats of your project (to be tested, releasable stuffs, completed features...)

 First you need to match the local branches with te remote branches.

 Checkout the branch you want to build and create you bot.

 You can check which branch is selected (as Xcode see it) using the "Source Control" menu (May seams obvious if you use Xcode to commit your code).

 ![Git Branch](Images/git-branch.png)

+You can display the current branch while building using `git branch`